Uesugi-jinja Shrine 上杉神社

-A shrine honoring one of Japan's bravest warriors, who became a chief general at just 16
+A shrine honoring one of Japan's bravest warriors, who rose to power at just 19

 Resting amid a beautiful garden, Uesugi-jinja Shrine is dedicated to the powerful warrior Uesugi Kenshin, featuring a treasure house filled with original artifacts and exhibits.

 Uesugi Kenshin appears in many series, games, and anime

 You can get to the shrine by bus and taxi.